 Besides making the posts that I have made or plan to make in the sections noted above, sometimes I make posts on special occasions and on other topics.
 They appear under “Special Occasions” and “Uncategorized” respectively.

 I would appreciate visitors commenting on the posts and the topics considered in the posts.
 However, when I created Open Theism, I observed that it was not intended for advanced discussion of open theism or for arguments between supporters and opponents of open theism, other sites being available for both of those activities.
 The same is true regarding the other topics considered.
 Thus I will approve the publication of only those comments that are made in a non-technical and friendly manner.

 The Author of the Blog

 My name is Bob Hunter, and I am a retired teacher.
 I lived most of my childhood and youth in northern Ontario and my adult life in central Newfoundland.
 I attended McMaster University, Ontario College of Education, and Eastern Pentecostal Bible College and have graduate degrees from California State University Dominguez Hills (M.A. in Humanities) and Louisiana Baptist University (M.A. and Ph.D. in Bible/Theology).
 I spent most of my working years teaching a grade five class in Windsor Pentecostal Elementary School in Grand Falls-Windsor, Newfoundland.
 My wife, Leonora, and I have two children, Robert and Shekinah.
 We’re shown in the photo below.
-I also have an adult daughter, Allison, whose mother, Esther, died when she was a child and who now is a special education teacher in Nebraska.
+I also have an adult daughter, Allison, whose mother, Esther, died when she was a child and who now is a church secretary in Nebraska.
 The photo was taken when my family and I attended her wedding in 2008.